 Note: 25 penalties are considered as an addition to scores and can be given at any time during the competition.
-The penalties must be reported in the results as a Cross Country obstacle penalties, Dressage penalties or Jumping obstacle penalties will count as Cross Country obstacles penalties in the results.

-Any of the above sanctions applied must always be reported by the Technical Delegate to the FEI and added on the Athlete sanction list.
+The penalties must be reported in the results as a Cross Country obstacle penalties, Dressage penalties or Jumping obstacle penalties Any of the above sanctions applied must always be reported by the Technical Delegate to the FEI and added on the Athlete sanction list.